 Try to get plenty of rest and eat well.
-Sometimes this is not easy, especially if you are looking after someone who needs a lot of care at home (pages 83 to 86).
-If you are struggling, there are organisations that can help (pages 113 to 125).
+Sometimes this is not easy, especially if you are looking after someone who needs a lot of care at home (see pages 83 to 86).
+If you are struggling, there are organisations that can help (see pages 113 to 125).

-We have more information in our booklet Looking after someone with cancer (page 108).
+We have more information in our booklets Looking after someone with cancer and A guide for young people looking after someone with cancer (see page 108).